 We at Sick on the Road are actually fans of probiotics and — largely from anecdotal evidence — believe that they can have a positive effect when it comes to avoiding certain intestinal ailments.
 But the fact is that traveler’s diarrhea is usually caused by bacteria that may be particularly foreign to your system.
 We’d like to think that loading up on probiotics can help your body form an impenetrable wall, but it’s simply not the case.
 You’d have more success by focusing on making smart choices with respect to what you eat and drink.

 As always, it’s important to remember that we are not doctors.
 The information on this site is a combination of research and 1st hand experience.
 It is no substitute for visiting a doctor and/or having a consultation at a travel health clinic.
+Talking to a clinical nurse leader can help you find out if you are indeed suffering from a parasite or if it is only bacteria.

 Photo credit: flickr user toastforbrekkie